UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch2.md

 are enabled.

 ##### Operators
-In order to support the parser detecting attemtps to overload builtin operators and to handle the fact that some operators don't make any sense for unary operators (e.g. you can't create a user defined unary '=' operator. technically you could implement that but it would make for some confusing code.
+In order to support the parser detecting attempts to overload built-in operators and to handle the fact that some operators don't make any sense for unary operators (e.g. you can't create a user defined unary '=' operator. technically you could implement that but it would make for some confusing code.
 If you really like hard to read and comprehend code there are [other languages](https://en.wikipedia.org/wiki/Brainfuck) better suited to that end 8^) )

 To manage detection of appropriate operator tokens the grammar uses a set of parser rules that group the operator tokens by their allowed kinds.
 This allows subsequent rules to simply refer to the kind of operator expected and not worry about the actual tokens involved.
-It also allows the parser to detect syntax and useage errors like trying to create a user defined '+' operator.
+It also allows the parser to detect syntax and usage errors like trying to create a user defined '+' operator.

 ```antlr